ashfurrow/xcode-hardware-performance/Readme.md

 For the test, I decided to use an app that I actually work on: [eidolon](https://github.com/artsy/eidolon).
 Unlike most iOS apps, the project is stable and not under active development, so it's a prime candidate for accurate-ish benchmarking.

 For "fresh" builds, I cleaned the build folder (⌘⇧K) repeatedly until it worked with no permissions problems.
 Then I sat and waited for Xcode to index the project.
-I also made sure the simulator was _closed_, so these times include booting the simulator and launching the app.
+I also made sure the simulator (iPad Air 2) was _closed_, so these times include booting the simulator and launching the app.
+Each version of Xcode above should use the latest iOS version that it ships with.
 Then I hit ⌘R and start a timer, only ending it when the app had fully launched.

 "Incremental" builds represent a more common use case: changing one file and recompiling with the simulator already running.
 I added `print("hello!")` to `application(: didFinishLaunchingWithOptions:)` and hit ⌘R, timing the time it took for the app to launch.